emcglackenr1/CSS_CoffeeCup/README.md

 <p>

-It is available to view here: https://emcglackenr1.github.io/CSS_CoffeeCup/
+It is available to view on Github here: https://emcglackenr1.github.io/CSS_CoffeeCup/ and on Codepen here: https://codepen.io/emcglackenr1/pen/bGWQPzE

 </p>